saadBr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley : this script prints a confused smiley.
 2-hellofile : this script displays the content of the /etc/passwd file.
 3-twofiles : this script displays the content of two files.
+4-lastlines : this script displays the last 10 lines of /etc/passwd.